-Table 7: Pillar 1 Capital Resource Requirements as at 31 October 2022
+Table 7: Pillar 1 Capital Resource Requirements as at 31 October 2023

-As the Society currently has £17.73m of total capital in excess of minimum capital requirements this is regarded as being more than sufficient to meet any future capital buffer requirements.
-The Society's three year Plan forecasts that the Society's capital position will strengthen over this time period and that Basel III capital requirements will continue to be met with a robust margin.
+As the Society currently has £18.98m of total capital in excess of minimum capital requirements this is regarded as being more than sufficient to meet any future capital buffer requirements.
+The Society's three year Plan forecasts that the Society's capital position will remain well in excess of minimum capital requirements over this time period and that Basel III capital requirements will continue to be met with a robust margin.

-The difference between the Society's total credit risk exposure per Table 7 of £295.37m and the total assets recognised in the Statement of Financial Position of £291.54m in the Annual Report and Accounts for the year ended 31 October 2022 is detailed in Table 8:
+The difference between the Society's total credit risk exposure per Table 7 of £313.60m and the total assets recognised in the Statement of Financial Position of £307.99m in the Annual Report and Accounts for the year ended 31 October 2023 is detailed in Table 8:

-Table 8: Total Credit Risk Exposure and Total Asset Reconciliation as at 31 October 2022
+Table 8: Total Credit Risk Exposure and Total Asset Reconciliation as at 31 October 2023.